EmbeddedLLM/ai-town/JamAIArchitecture.md

 - **Chat Table**: A chat template containing configurations necessary for a conversation agent.
 All conversation tables/conversation agents are a subset of chat tables and inherit the chat template defined.
 - **Knowledge Table**: A repository of text containing the chat agent's memory of past conversations or backstory.

-The JamAI API is defined in [`./convex/aiTown/JamAIBaseAPi.ts`](./convex/aiTown/JamAIBaseAPi.ts).
+The JamAI API is integrated in [`./convex/aiTown/JamAIBaseAPi.ts`](./convex/aiTown/JamAIBaseAPi.ts).
 More information and examples can be found in our documentation [here](https://docs.jamaibase.com/).

 ## JamAI API Usage